Cbsoftware/PressureNet-SDK/Documentation.md

 The pressureNET SDK offers a few settings that allow you to customize its behavior.
 To receive the current settings, send a CbService.MSG_GET_SETTINGS message.
 You will receive a CbSettingsHandler object back, which you can then read and modify, before saving the Settings with MSG_SET_SETTINGS.
 The available settings are documented here.

 - Data Collection Frequency

+This specifies how frequently pressureNET will run in the background to collect data.
+The values are stored in milliseconds, and the SDK uses Android's AlarmManager to set these alarms.
+There is no guarantee that data will be collected on schedule, as various resources may be unavailable (such as location).
+When the network is not available, data is collected on schedule and stored for transmission the next time the alarm fires with an active network connection.
+The default value is 10 minutes (600000ms).

 - Toggle auto-submit

+Choose whether to automatically submit data or not.
+This setting does not affect data collection, only data transmission.
+The default value is on.

 - Sharing preference

+Since our data includes user locations, we provide a variety of sharing options:

+- Nobody
+ - No data is sent from the device
+- Cumulonimbus (Us)
+ - Only Cumulonimbus will see this data; it is not available in the API
+- Us and Researchers
+ - Only Academic Researchers are allowed to access this data; it will not be returned in your API call unless we have confirmed you are a researcher.
+- Us, Researchers and Forecasters
+ - Both researchers and private forecasters are allowed to access this data
+- Public
+ -Everyone can access this data.

+The default value is "Us, Researchers and Forecasters"

 - Notification toggle

+The pressureNET SDK can send a message (CbService.MSG_CHANGE_NOTIFICATION) to your app when it detects a change in pressure trend.
+The default value is off.

 - GPS toggle

+If GPS is available and active on the device, pressureNET can use it for location purposes but it can also be ignored (to save battery, for example).
+The default value is on.

 - Only-when-charging toggle

+If this is set (default is off), pressureNET will only run when the devices is plugged in and charging / fully charged.